yreiser/node-red-contrib-secvest/README.md

 ## Note

-It takes 7 seconds for the Secvest REST API to respond.
+It takes 7 seconds for the Secvest REST API to respond the first time.

+## Version history

+- 0.1.8 added 'Partition State' option to the Status node.
+This will return the state of a partition as string.